 Capsule Wardrobe Packing List

-- 2 long-sleeved shirts
+- 2 nice tops

 - 1 light jacket or fleece (plus climate-specific gear if necessary)

 - 6 pairs of underwear